Ottawa Treaty: Finland

 In Finland, the National Coalition Party and the Finns Party have proposed withdrawing from the treaty in 2014, Finland having entered the treaty just two years prior.
 The stance was supported by the Finnish Ministry of Defence report from 2003, which saw landmines as an effective weapon against a mechanised invasion force.
 Although no decisions were made, the political debates and public initiatives to withdraw continued in 2018 and especially in 2022, after the Russian invasion of Ukraine Debate sparked again after the new Finnish Chief of Defence Janne Jaakkola pushed for reconsideration of the policy on anti-personnel landmines on 23 November 2024, based on the new developments in the Russian invasion of Ukraine.
 Following Jaakkola's appeal, three new citizens' initiatives were started for the withdrawal from the Ottawa Treaty, and the matter quickly started a widespread public discussion with multiple political parties pledging support for withdrawal.

 On 1 April 2025, the Finnish government announced its intention to leave the Ottawa Treaty.
 The Finnish parliament voted to withdraw from the convention on 19 June 2025.
-The instrument of withdrawal was presented to the United Nations on 10 July 2025, making the withdrawal take effect in January 2026.
+The instrument of withdrawal was presented to the United Nations on 10 July 2025 and the withdrawal took effect on 10 January 2026.